 Therefore, the elders and staff team of The Well Community Church are invited to affirm the following:

 - Hold fast to the Word of God

 - Maintain fiscal responsibility

 - Follow through with “Care and Correction” if and when necessary

 - Generously invest in the needs of our community and world

 - Maintain a high standard of biblical leadership

 Are you ready for real commitment?
-It’s time for you to sign up for our next Membership Class.
+It’s time for you to sign up for one of our Membership Classes.